buddhist-uni/buddhist-uni.github.io/_courses/buddha.md

 ## Who was the Buddha?

-“Buddha” literally means “one who has become aware” and (properly speaking) refers, not to a single individual, but rather to a category of beings: those who have, through their own effort, attained complete enlightenment.
+“Buddha” (properly speaking) refers, not to a single individual, but rather to a category of beings: those who have, through their own effort, attained complete enlightenment.

-But, more typically, “_the_ Buddha” refers to the Sakyan prince who, in the 5th century BCE Gangetic Plain, first discovered _nibbāna_ and taught the way for attaining it.
+But, more typically, “_the_ Buddha” refers to the Sakyan prince who, in the 5th century BCE Gangetic Plain, first rediscovered _nibbāna_ and taught the way for attaining it.

 Over 500 million people now worship the Buddha as their teacher, but the Buddha was no God.
 Indeed, it's even said that a Buddha can only arise as a human—never as a deity (deva)— because only the human realm balances the misfortunes and mistakes of life (which are necessary to motivate the practice) with the ease and discernment of intelligence (which allow it to ripen).